Mazzo di Valtellina: History

-Mazzo was conquered by the Roman Empire in 16 AD.
-With the disintegration of the Western Roman Empire and the Barbarian invasions, Mazzo was probably incorporated, after 489, into the Ostrogothic Kingdom of Theodoric the Great.
-In the same century, Christianity made its appearance in the valley.

 In the 8th century, Valtellina passed under Lombard domination.
 Traces of this presence can be found in dialectal terms.
 To name just a few commonly used words, we can mention "sberlüsc" (lightning), "güdàzz" (godfather), "sluzz / slòz" (wet), "balòss" (smart, rascal), "maschérpa" (ricotta), "gnècch" (in a bad mood), "bütér" (butter), "scràna" (bench), "stracch" (tired), "trincà" (to drink), "sgrafignà" (to steal), "grignà" (to laugh), "biótt" (naked), "rüt" (rubbish, garbage), "bródeg "(dirty), "ghèi" (money).

 When in 774 Charlemagne defeated the Lombards, Mazzo was subjected to the new Frankish domination.
 A legend (without historical foundation) has it that on the Mortirolo Pass, Charlemagne exterminated a large number of Camuni who had remained pagan, and that the pass was named after this battle.

 The first written records of Mazzo date back to 795, where the presence of the homonymous parish (pieve), which extended from Sernio to Sondalo, was mentioned by the emperor of the Franks Lothair.
 Those who lived in the pieve enjoyed several rights (including appointment and revocation of small feudal lords, right of scabbard during the war, the appointment of parish priests etc.) which, however, were revoked over time.

 After the year 1000, the parish of Mazzo dedicated to Saint Stephen played a fundamental role in the spread of the Christian faith in Valtellina (together with others including that of Samolaco, Chiavenna, Ardenno, Teglio, Bormio and Sondrio).
 A document from 1240 attests to its importance within the diocese of Como, of which Mazzo was one of the four main parishes.

 The fragmentation of Charles' empire led to the annexation of the Kingdom of Italy to that of Germany.
 In the 11th century, a branch of the noble family of de Mazia or von Matsch from Val Venosta moved to Valtellina, entrusted by the emperor Henry IV with the task of keeping the Alpine passes open for the passage of imperial troops.
 The family adopted the name of "Venosta" due to their area of origin and decided to reside in Grosio, where they built the Villa Visconti Venosta.
 They were assigned the feudal rights over Mazzo by the Bishop of Como, and kept them until 1512.
 Moreover, they formed a strong alliance with the Visconti of Milan.